-- Batter, Truehart and Feeney are working on Benny’s apartment.
+- Baxter, Truehart and Feeney are working on Benny’s apartment.
 It is set up as the quarters of Commander Black on the Intrepid from the vid/game Star Quest.

 - Feeney tells Eve that Benny’s droid is a replica of Alfred, the butler from Batman.
 He is insulted when Eve is not properly impressed with Batman, whom she calls a vigilante with psychotic tendencies.
 (She doesn’t recognize the Dark Knight reference he uses.)

 - Trueheart tells Eve that Benny tried to sneak out a photo of Cill.

 - Benny’s parrot Mongo talks to Eve.